kbr/fritzconnection/docs/sources/introduction.rst

      'NewStatus': 'Up'}

-These informations are indicating that the WLAN network is up and operating on channel 6.
+These informations are showing a lot of details about the network and i.e. indicating that the WLAN network is up and operating on channel 6.

 To activate or deactivate the network, the action ``SetEnable`` can get called.
 Inspection gives informations about the required arguments: ::